 “Drugs that bear a heightened risk of causing significant patient harm when they are used in error.
 Although mistakes may or may not be more common with these drugs, the consequences of an error are clearly more devastating to patients.”While ISMP provides a standard list of these medications, it’s a good idea to revise the list according to the medications your facility frequently uses.
 With this list, you can train staff about the dangers of these drugs and also teach them how to most effectively educate patients about these medications.

-Here are a few tips for providers to help patients with medication management:
+Here are a few tips to help patients with medication management:

 While training your staff and following best practices for medication management, it’s also helpful to put tools in place to support your organization’s efforts.
 Consider these medication management tools:

-Within this e-book, we have provided you with numerous best practices and resources.
+Within this eBook, we have provided you with numerous best practices and resources.
 Some will be easy to implement and integrate.
 Others will require more work and substantial coordination between various stakeholders.
-But all can help you develop the foundation for a successful medication management program or take your current program to higher levels of safety and effectiveness.
+But all can help you develop the foundation for a successful comprehensive medication management program or take your current program to higher levels of safety, effectiveness, and quality ratings performance.

 As you set out to build or strengthen your program, perform continuous monitoring and evaluation.
 This will help ensure that the policies and processes you implement achieve their desired results.
 This should also help you identify problems and inefficiencies that can be fixed and opportunities for positive changes.
 Engage all stakeholders — including patients and their caregivers, where applicable — for feedback on your efforts and suggestions for improvement.
 Even the best medication management programs have room for growth.

-Finally, and perhaps most important, is to learn from every single medication error made within your organization.
+Finally, and perhaps most important, is to learn from every single medication error made.
 Mistakes happen; that is a given.
-What isn't is that similar mistakes must happen again and again.
-That's where the importance of a non-punitive culture comes in.
+What isn’t is that similar mistakes must happen again and again.
+That’s where the importance of a non-punitive culture comes in.
 With such a culture, team members are encouraged to acknowledge and raise awareness of errors, including their own.
-In most cases, rather than face punishment for making a mistake, staff are empowered to help with assessing the error and determining its root cause(s).
+In most cases, rather than face punishment for making a mistake, staff are empowered to help assess the error and determine its root cause(s).
 Staff are further engaged to support efforts to strengthen systems and processes to best ensure that the same error is not repeated — by themselves or any other member of the team.

 When an organization strives to learn from its shortcomings and places an emphasis on accountability and process improvement, its programs — including medication management — grow stronger by the day.
 And that means patient care will as well.